ykalidin/be-tools/docs/Setting Up an Azure Container Registry.md

         az acr list --resource-group <resource_group_name> --query "[].{acrLoginServer:loginServer}" --output table
         ```

     3. Tag your application image with login server address of your registry from the earlier step.
-This creates an alias of the application image with a fully qualifies path to your registry.
+This creates an alias of the application image with a fully qualified path to your registry.

         ```
         docker tag fdcache <registry_login_server>/fdcache:01